Teichlab/tracer/README.md

     tracer test -p <ncores> -c <config_file>

+**Note:** The data used in the test are derived from mouse T cells so make sure that the config file points to the appropriate mouse resource files.

 This will peform the [`assemble`](#assemble-tcr-reconstruction) step using the small test dataset.
 It will then perform [`summarise`](#summarise-summary-and-clonotype-networks) using the assemblies that are generated along with pre-calculated output for two other cells (in `test_data/results`).

 Compare the output in `test_data/results/filtered_TCR_summary` with the expected results in `test_data/expected_summary`.
 There should be three cells, each with one productive alpha, one productive beta, one non-productive alpha and one non-productive beta.
 Cells 1 and 2 should be in a clonotype.